GSA-TTS/tts.gsa.gov/pages/jointts/positions/DAP-Program-Manager-2023.md

 **Appointment type:**
 This is a term limited appointment with the ability to extend for a total of eight years.

-## Opportunity overview

-These opportunities are located in the General Services Administration (GSA), Federal Acquisition Service (FAS), Technology Transformation Services (TTS).
-TTS applies modern methodologies and technologies to improve the lives of the public and public servants.
-We help agencies make their services more accessible, efficient, and effective with modern applications, platforms, processes, personnel, and software solutions.

-We will be interviewing and hiring for this role on an ongoing basis and to help navigate the process, we’ve created a [guide](https://join.tts.gsa.gov/rolling-hiring/) to help explain what to expect after submitting your resume.

-{% comment %}🔻🔻🔻🔻🔻🔻🔻🔻🔻🔻🔻🔻🔻🔻🔻{% endcomment %}
 ## Role summary

 Designers at TTS work across design contexts.
 They drive research activities, derive insights, generate concepts, communicate those concepts clearly, and work with cross functional teams to build and test them.
 They model best practices in user-centered design within TTS and across the federal government through advocacy and coaching.